Trivadis/plsql-cop-validators/README.md

 # db* CODECOP Validators

 db* CODECOP supports custom validators.
 A validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLValidator` class.
+Such a class can be used in the command line utility and the SQL Developer extension.

+For SonarQube a `ValidationConfig` is required.
+A config defines the validator with its rules and quality profile for SonarQube.
+See [GLPValidatorConfig](src/main/java/com/trivadis/sonar/plugin/GLPValidatorConfig.java).
+The referenced XML files are generated based on the validator and the optional [sample guidelines](src/main/resources/GLP/sample).

 You may use these validators as is or amend/extend them to suit your needs.